maxcutlyp/YoutubeBot/README.md

 2. Download the code.
 You can do this by downloading the zip and unzipping it, or with a `git clone` command, or however you prefer to get GitHub content.
 3. Make sure you have Python 3.10 installed.
 4. `cd` to wherever you downloaded the code to, and run `pip install -r requirements.txt`.
 Note that some systems will use `pip3` or `pip3.10` - use the one that contains `(python 3.10)` when you run it with `--version`.
+5. Copy the file ".env_example" to ".env"
-5. Head back to the "Bot" page.
+6. Head back to the "Bot" page.
 There should be a "Copy" button under a "Token" section, which you should click.
 This will copy your bot's unique token so that the code can identify itself as the bot you've just created.
-6. Copy the file ".env_example" to ".env" and replace "your-token-goes-here" by the token you just copied.
+7. Edit ".env" and replace "your-token-goes-here" with the token you just copied.
-7. Run `nohup ./youtubebot.py &`.
+8. Run `nohup ./youtubebot.py &`.
 If you get an error along the lines of "permission denied" or "not executable", run `chmod +x youtubebot.py` to make it executable and try again.
-8. The bot is now running in the background.
+9. The bot is now running in the background.
 To stop it, run `pkill -f youtubebot.py`

 Congrats!
 You should now be able to use the bot by joining a VC and using the commands above.
 If not, let me know and I'll try to help as best I can.